Medicaid & CHIP

 How to Learn More and to Apply

-Each state’s Medicaid program covers different benefits, and has different rules for eligibility.
-As a result of the ACA, many states will calculate income to determine eligibility in a different way starting in 2014 and some states will offer Medicaid to more people in 2014.
-So, if someone was previously determined ineligible for Medicaid, he or she may want to consider reapplying.
+Each state's Medicaid program covers different benefits, and has different rules for eligibility.
+As a result of the ACA, many states calculate income to determine eligibility in a different way than they did before 2014 and some states offer Medicaid to more people now.
+So, if someone was previously determined ineligible for Medicaid, he or she should consider reapplying.

 Children's Health Insurance Program

 The Children's Health Insurance Program (CHIP) is a state-administered health insurance program for children up to age 19 in low- and moderate-income families with incomes too high to qualify for Medicaid.
 Some states also cover pregnant women and parents under CHIP.

 Since states have flexibility to design their own CHIP program within Federal guidelines, benefits vary by state and by the type of CHIP program.
 Most CHIP programs must include coverage for Early and Periodic Screening, Diagnostic and Treatment (EPSDT) services, as well as inpatient and outpatient hospital services, doctor's office visits, dental services, and laboratory and x-ray services.